KastnerRG/cse160-docs/docs/source/PA2.rst

 Dataset Generation (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+DISCLAIMER: NEEDS TO BE CONVERTED TO C FOR HELPER LIBRARY

 The dataset required to test the program is already generated.
-If you are interested in how the dataset is generated please refer to the :code:`dataset_generator.cpp` file.
-You may compile this file using the :code:`make dataset_generator` command and run the executeable using the command :code:`./dataset_generator`.
+If you are interested in how the dataset is generated please refer to the :code:`dataset_generator.py` file in the :code:`Dataset` directory.
+You may run this script using :code:`python dataset_generator.py`.

 Submission
 ^^^^^^^^^^
-Submit the :code:`template.cu` file on gradescope.
+Submit the :code:`main.c` and :code:`kernel.cl` files on gradescope.
 Preserve the file name while uploading to gradescope.